Brief biography of Hanumath devotees

 Followers of Sri Vayasaraja Tirtha

-Sri Vyasaraja Tirtha had not only left behind the treasure of his work, he had given us illustrious saints like Sri Vijayindra Tirtha and great saint composers like Sri Purandaradasa, Sri Kanakadasa, and Sri Haridasa.
-Sri Vyasaraja Tirtha had also constructed several Temples, including 732 Hanuman temples spreading all over south.
+Sri Vyasaraja Tirtha had not only left behind the treasure of his work; he had given us illustrious saints like Sri Vijayindra Tirtha and great saint composers like Sri Purandaradasa, Sri Kanakadasa, and Sri Haridasa.
+Sri Vyasaraja Tirtha had also constructed several temples, including 732 Hanuman temples spreading all over the south.

-His Brindavana is at Navavrindavana on river Tungabhadra, very close to Hampi.
+His Brindavana is at Navavrindavana on the river Tungabhadra, very close to Hampi.

 || Hari sarvothamaha Vayu jeevothmaha ||